GoogleChrome/lighthouse-ci/docs/getting-started.md

 # ...
 ```

+If you're using `autorun`, setting `ci.upload.target` to `temporary-public-storage` in your `lighthouserc.json` is all that's necessary.
+The upload step will happen automatically.

 ### Historical Reports & Diffing (Lighthouse CI Server)

 Historical reports and advanced report diffing is available on the Lighthouse CI server.
 For setup of the server itself, see [our server documentation](./server.md).
 Once the server is setup, you can configure your Lighthouse CI integration to upload reports to it.